Darktrace’s Cyber AI Analyst investigates Sodinokibi (REvil) ransomware

 Cyber AI Analyst automatically launched a full investigation into this incident in real time, as the attack was unfolding.
 The technology provided summary reports of the entire incident which the security team could immediately action for incident response.
 This blog explores its findings.

-Darktrace automatically investigated on the full scope of the attack, with Cyber AI Analyst clearly identifying and summarising every stage of the attack lifecycle, which played out over the course of three weeks as below:
+Darktrace automatically investigated on the full scope of the Sodinokibi attack, with Cyber AI Analyst clearly identifying and summarising every stage of the attack lifecycle, which played out over the course of three weeks as below:

 Darktrace produced a large number of security-relevant anomalies associated with just three credentials, and displayed these along a common timeline shown below:

 While a human analyst might have been able to identify these unusual patterns and investigate what caused the clusters of anomalous activity, this process would have taken precious hours during a crisis.
-Cyber AI Analyst automatically performed the same analysis using supervised machine learning trained on Dakrtrace’s world-leading analysts, generating meaningful summaries of each stage of the event in real time, as the incident unfolded.
+Cyber AI Analyst automatically performed the same analysis using supervised machine learning trained on Darktrace’s world-leading analysts, generating meaningful summaries of each stage of the event in real time, as the incident unfolded.

 The following events occurred during a free trial period, and Darktrace was not being actively monitored.
 Its Autonomous Response technology, Darktrace Antigena, was installed in passive mode, and in the absence of automatic interference at an early stage, this compromise was allowed to unfold without interruption.
 However, with Darktrace’s AI learning normal ‘patterns of life’ for every device in the background, identifying anomalies, and launching an automated investigation into the attack, we are able to go back into the Threat Visualizer and see how the incident unfolded.